TEN-framework/ten_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

         ten_env.return_result(cmd_result, cmd)
 ```

-Above, in `on_cmd` method, 'prompt' is retrieved from the property of the command, then the model generates the text based on the prompt, and the generated text is returned as the result of the command.
+In this code, the `on_cmd` method retrieves the `prompt`, generates text using the model, and returns the generated text as the command result.

-Besides text generation, you can also implement other functionalities like image recognition (image in, text out), speech-to-text (audio in, text out), etc., using the local model.
+You can adapt this approach to implement other functionalities such as image recognition or speech-to-text by processing the relevant input types.

-## Step 4: Unload the model
+## Step 4: Unload the Model

-Unload the model during the extension cleanup if necessary:
+It’s important to unload the model during extension cleanup to free resources:

 ```python
 import gc